 In my personal statement, I explained that because I’d never had a nice room (and being in foster care the room was never mine), I understood the psychological importance of having an effect over your own space and feeling like it's an extension of you.

 Alice – currently studying interior design

 Some providers might have other ways you can share important contextual information about your application.
 For example, the University of Cambridge have an Extenuating Circumstances Form which lets your referee, or someone else like a doctor or social worker, share further info about challenges you might have faced to put your application in context.
 You can always ask the named contact at the institution(s) you’re applying to for advice if you’re not sure – find them on Propel.

 Tick the box

-If you’re care-experienced and you would appreciate some advice or support navigating your own educational journey, don’t hesitate to get in touch with Become’s friendly team for free by calling 0800 023 2033 or emailing email@example.com.
+If you’re care-experienced and you would like some advice or support navigating your own educational journey, don’t hesitate to get in touch with Become’s Senior Advice and Support Officer for Further and Higher Education by calling 0800 023 2033 or emailing Propel@becomecharity.org.uk.

 Blog updated by Jade Ward, Senior Advice and Support Officer for Further and Higher Education at Become: 6 January 2023